This is a tutorial for the Champions custom card maker by Landstander.

 There are a few variations of obligation cards.
 Make sure you pick the right one.

 - Hero obligation: select the Hero - Obligation card type.
 Hero obligation cards use the same color scheme as a regular hero card but without the headshot in the corner.
-(It's the modular set obligation style with cracks.)

-- Villain set obligations: select Villain - Obligation with both Other Obligation Layout and Cracks on
+- Villain set obligations: select Villain - Obligation with both Other Obligation Layout and Cracks On

-Hard to read copyright / author text/
+Hard to read copyright / author text

 If you cannot read the copyright/author line on the card because of a light background color, select the Add Bottom Shadow option on hero cards.
 On villain cards, make the Background Gradient Lower darker.